LeszekR/flutter-form-bricks/README.md

   - Gets its initial value and `onFieldChanged` callback from `FormManager`.
   - `onFieldChanged`:
     - Validates the new value.
-    - Updates `FormFieldStateData` and triggers revalidation or saving.
+    - Updates `FormData` and triggers revalidation or saving.

   - **FormBrick**
    - must only use `keyStrings` declared in `FormSchema`